 2016 Holiday Gift Guide for Travel Buffs: Day 2

-Our ultimate, somewhat-reasonable, rather esoteric, yet unabashedly biased holiday gift guide continues, with an emphasis today on mobility, featuring some of our favorite curated finds along with our own touch of shameless self-promotion.
+Our ultimate, somewhat-reasonable, rather esoteric, yet unabashedly biased holiday gift guide continues, with an emphasis today on mobility.
+Here are some of our favorite curated finds, along with our own touch of shameless self-promotion.

 If you’re anything like us, you’re amazed how much your mobile phone has become your go-to camera when traveling.
 Don’t get us wrong: we love our prosumer SLR.
-But (many) more times than not, it’s our iPhone we turn to for those spur of the moment, gotta-move-fast moments.
-The one thing our phones haven’t been is a photo party-to-go.
-Readers of a certain age (we wont’ say if that includes us) will remember the old Polaroid Instamatic that enabled folks on the go to snap, print and share photos—little souvenirs you can’t buy from a shop.
+But (many) more times than not, it’s our iPhone we turn to for those spur of the moment, gotta-move-fast photos.
+The one thing our phones haven’t been is a photo-party-to-go.
+Readers of a certain age (we won't say if that includes us) will remember the old Polaroid Instamatic that enabled folks on the go to snap, print and share photos—little souvenirs that you can’t buy from a shop.
 As Uncommon Goods puts it, “Retro appeal meets high-tech design in this easy-to-use instant photo printer.”
 We’re feeling wistfully new-fangled about our next trip already.

 Trakrs are great.
 These little Bluetooth tags help us find our keys, especially in those black holes called hotel rooms.
 That is, when we haven’t lost our mobile phone, too.
 Of course, these little beacons won’t help you find your lost luggage if it’s out of Bluetooth range.
-For that, our readers may already know that our Barracuda Carry-on Bag has an optional Bluetooth Smart/GSM/GPRS tracker, so you can see wherever it is in the world.
-Which might happen with some airlines these days, but we aren’t naming names.
-We’re secretly hoping the dev team here in Barracudaville has plans for a airline ticket sleeve with tracker, too.
-Because if we forget to stuff them in our Barracuda Carry-on as we go through Security, it’s surprising how often we lose ‘em.
+For that, our readers may already know that our Barracuda Carry-on Bag has an optional Bluetooth/GSM/GPRS tracker, so you can see your bag, wherever it is in the world.
+Which might still happen with a few airlines these days, but we aren’t naming names.
+We’re secretly hoping the dev team here in Barracudaville has plans for an airline ticket sleeve with tracker, too.
+Because if we forget to stuff our tickets into our Barracuda Carry-on as we go through Security, it’s surprising how often we lose ‘em.

 To go along with aforementioned iTunes Gift Card.
 And the Speck Pocket VR, now that we think of it.
 These puppies pack noise-canceling features and Bluetooth connectivity so you can tune out your seatmates and enjoy a great movie of your own choice with as much clear sound as possible.
 Add in that Carry-on Cocktail Kit we posted about yesterday, and suddenly even coach isn’t sounding so bad.